9 of the world's best private ski resorts

 Who for: Those who REALLY hate lift lines

-The Cimarron Mountain Club could just be the most exclusive resort-based ski experience in the world when it opens in December 2018.
+Cimarron Mountain Club could just be the most exclusive resort-based ski experience in the world when it opens in December 2018.

 The 1,750-acre property in the San Juan Mountains between Telluride and Crested Butte will be available to just 15 home-owning families and their guests.